Tainted cop Davinder Singh claims threat to life

 Raids at multiple locations in Shopian to trace Davinder Singh’s terror links

-Recently the National Investigation Agency took over the probe into the case.
+Recently the National Investigation Agency (NIA) took over the probe into the case.
 After being produced before the court, Singh was remanded to 15 days judicial custody.